lblod/frontend-embeddable-notule-editor/README.md

 # Configuring The Editor

 The editor can be customized to best fit your application.
+* [General Config Options](#general-config-options): Options that do not relate to plugins
 * [Plugin System](#plugin-system): An overview of some of the general concepts behind our plugins.
 * [Managing Plugins](#managing-plugins): A list of plugins you can enable, including explanation of how to use them
 * [Environment banner](#enablingdisabling-the-environment-banner): how to enable/disable this banner
 * [Localization](#localization): language options in the editor
 * [Styling](#styling)

+## General Config options

+There are some options you can pass to `options` in `renderEditor` that are not connected to a plugin.
+- `docContent: 'block+'`: The property docContent specifies which nodes are allowed in the document.
+By default we allow one or more nodes of the group block, which includes most content.
+A group can be seen as a supertype that includes multiple types.
+For more info about this check the [Prosemirror docs](https://prosemirror.net/docs/guide/#schema.content_expressions).
+  See `public/test.html` where `docContent` is specified to allow a [table of contents](#table-of-contents) and [article-structure](#article-structure) nodes in a specific order.
+- `ui: { expandInsertMenu: false }`: wether to automatically open the "insert" sidebar menu upon load.

 ## Plugin system

 The Say-editor is conceptualized as a core component which can be extended through a powerful plugin system.